kaakaa/pflenker.github.io/_sematary/start.md

 I have selected these projects based on how funny or interesting I find them.
-Please do not mistake this for a portfolio or something - this is what I do in the dark, when no one looks :)
+Please do not mistake this for a portfolio or something - this is what I do in the dark, when no one looks.

 ## Interesting & Fun (Mostly Fun) Pet Projects